StrideStudios/SimpleSTL/README.md

 ## Setup

-The bare minimum setup is C++11, though it is recommended to use at least C++17 for if constexpr.
+The bare minimum setup is C++17, though it is recommended to use at least C++20 for requires.
 The easiest method is to use git submodules, but copying into your project should work fine.

 ### Copying